UBC-Thunderbots/Software/docs/getting-started.md

 We use ansible to automatically update software running on the Jetson Nano.
 [See these instructions.](/src/software/jetson_nano/ansible/README.md)

+To update binaries on a working robot, you can run:

+`./tbots.py run run_ansible --cpu=jetson_nano -- --playbook remote_flash.yml --port 45000 --ssh_pass our_password_here`

 ## Setting up Virtual Robocup 2021

 ### Setting up the SSL Simulation Environment